micahwierenga/css-box-model-and-positioning/readme.md

 ## Using position, floats, and clears to create columns - Code along

-Now that we have the basics of relative and absolute positioning, lets create a two column layout by changing the heights; then, we'll investigate how to do this with floats and clears for a more effective approach.
+Now that we have the basics of relative and absolute positioning, let's create a two-column layout by changing the heights; then, we'll investigate how to do this with floats and clears for a more effective approach.

 So, without clears, change the heights of square1 and square2 to 200px and absolutely position the two squares like so: